julienetie/wavefront/README.md

 - **Lightweight**: Less than 5kb minified
 - **Minimalistic**
 - **Scalable**: Solves real-world problems without inventing new ones
+- **Easy customization**: Anti was made with the intention of forking and customization.

 ## Hello World Example _(For the birds)_
 ```javascript